Baskaboo/baskaboo-reality-os/Equation-of-Simulation.md

 ## Theoretical Alignment

-The Baskaboo equation provides a structural bridge that unifies several modern and ancient insights:
+The Baskaboo equation of Simulation provides a structural bridge that unifies several modern and ancient insights:

 - **Bashar** – reality as a sequence of billions of static parallel frames (the Loom).
 - **Joe Dispenza** – accessing the quantum field by moving beyond the personal memory buffer (Laram).